Written by Zdenek Svoboda, Cassie Lee |

 - Set up the logical data model and base MAQL metrics that can later be reused by business analysts.

 The data engineer is especially important for the initial phases of your project, when they’ll be setting up the baseline of your data pipeline.
-Later, once the data is flowing, a data engineer is much less critical, and the work of introducing additional data sources or data fields can usually be outsourced.
+They will then take the data collected from their system and turn them into blueprints that allow data analysts to interpret and apply to business operations.

 GoodData platform tools (e.g. Analytical Designer) provide unmatched ease of use and productivity when it comes to data analysis.
-Because of these capabilities and because the logical data model and important metrics have already been created by the data engineer, your data analysts are free to focus on completely understanding your product entities' life cycle and workflows.
+Because these capabilities, logical data model, and important metrics have already been created by the data engineer, your data analysts are free to focus on completely understanding your product entities' life cycle and workflows.
 To help your analysts develop that understanding even further, product managers and designers can deliver relevant reports.
 As a result, even less experienced analysts can be successful, because there’s no need to build components from scratch.

-GoodData can help you start moving fast and efficiently right from the beginning.
+GoodData can support you from the very beginning, moving fast and efficiently .
 Our services team experts can cover all aspects of your analytical project delivery, and we work closely with your team so they can shadow, quickly learn, and take over in a few weeks.
-From there, the decision whether to own or outsource is yours.
+From there, you can decide whether you want to own or outsource your data analytics.